 PAUSE FOR THOUGHT

-The parallels between video marketing and the story of baseball’s Billy Beane are oddly close.
+This Pause for Thought looks at how the parallels between video marketing and the story of baseball’s Billy Beane are strangely similar.
 Beane’s story centres around him encountering (and challenging) a world were decisions are made based on subjective and flawed information.
 The same is often true in video marketing, where gut feel, and personal tastes massively influence what gets made.
 This episode of P4T shows how if you ignore this convention and choose a more rigorous strategic method of making video, you can quite literally smash the ball out of the park.

 The movie Moneyball is based on the true story of an underdog baseball team, who went from bottom of the league, to a 20 game winning streak defying the conventional wisdom of the game.
 Brad Pitt plays Billy Beane, the Manager who forms an unlikely partnership with an economist to redefine the value of players on a team.
 The story’s basic premise is that the conventional approach to assembling a team is often subjective and flawed.
 A more rigorous and strategic analysis reveals unseen opportunities in players that are previously undervalued.
 Much to the frustration of the old school scouts, who favour gut intuition over insight… Video Marketing is a similar arena where gut feel and even personal taste massively influence decisions about what gets made.
 But with so much video content out there to compete with, do we need to stop thinking of video as a mainly artistic endeavour?
 What can Marketeers learn from Moneyball?